OnDeck Review 2021: Good for Established Businesses, Better for Repeat Customers

 Technically, no, OnDeck doesn’t offer unsecured loans, because it requires a blanket lien and a personal guarantee.

 That being said, OnDeck doesn’t require any specific collateral to get a loan—so you shouldn’t get rejected if you don’t have enough business assets.
-And honestly, you probably won’t find a lender that offers a truly unsecured, no-strings-attached loan.
+And honestly, you probably won’t find a business lender that offers a truly unsecured, no-strings-attached loan.
 So if you’re looking for an unsecured loan because you don’t have collateral, OnDeck is still a good choice.

 How do I apply for an OnDeck loan?